mbaldwinsmith/virtu-awake/TraitSkillMemories_All.md

   - T3: Peak moments felt fragile; I braced anyway.

 - Night Owl
-  - T1: The sim felt like nightâ€”quiet and fitting.
+  - T1: The sim felt like nightquiet and fitting.
   - T2: Working in that hush felt natural.
   - T3: In deep focus, it could have been midnight forever.